Skip to content

 Potential Benefits

-• Reproductive Health & Fertility: Kisspeptin-10 stimulates the HPG axis, promoting progesterone synthesis and improving sperm quality in animal models (Guo L et al., 2022; Fayyaz MH et al., 2022).
+• Reproductive Health & Fertility: The Kisspeptin-10 peptide stimulates the HPG axis, promoting progesterone synthesis and improving sperm quality in animal models (Guo L et al., 2022; Fayyaz MH et al., 2022).

 • Neuroprotection: Research indicates it rescues neuronal cells from α-synuclein-induced toxicity, suggesting potential applications in neurodegenerative conditions (Simon C et al., 2022).

-• Bone Density Preservation: By binding to Gpr54 in osteoclasts, Kisspeptin-10 prevents bone loss through the activation of specific dephosphorylation pathways (Li Z et al., 2024).
+• Bone Density Preservation: By binding to Gpr54 in osteoclasts, it prevents bone loss through the activation of specific dephosphorylation pathways (Li Z et al., 2024).

-• Cardiovascular Support: It has been shown to increase myocardial collagen content and prevent cerebral aneurysm development by reducing Egr-1 expression (Radwańska P et al., 2023; Yu H et al., 2025).
+• Cardiovascular Support: Studies show it increases myocardial collagen content and prevents cerebral aneurysm development by reducing Egr-1 expression (Radwańska P et al., 2023; Yu H et al., 2025).

 • Joint & Cartilage Protection: The peptide protects against TNF-α-induced chondrocyte senescence via SIRT1/p53/p21 signaling, offering potential osteoarthritis relief (Qiu J et al., 2025).

-• Anti-Tumor Properties: Studies demonstrate that Kisspeptin-10 inhibits the proliferation and migration of certain cancer cells by regulating Wnt/β-catenin signaling (Guo C et al., 2025).
+• Anti-Tumor Properties: Evidence demonstrates that Kisspeptin-10 inhibits the proliferation and migration of certain cancer cells by regulating Wnt/β-catenin signaling (Guo C et al., 2025).

 Where to Buy Kisspeptin-10